GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

 This layer is intentionally lightweight.
 It exists solely to support learning interactions, not to perform business logic.

-2. Application Server (Orchestration Layer)
+Application Server (Orchestration Layer)

-Purpose:
+Purpose
 Act as the central coordinator between the user interface, authentication system, AI model, and data storage.

-Responsibilities:
+Responsibilities

 Serve web pages and API endpoints